dannycab/phy481msu_f2018/index.md

 #### Class Meetings

 Classroom Etiquette: Please turn off all cell phones and pagers when entering any classroom.
-Please do not throw vegetables at the instructor.
 Private chatter during lecture is very distracting, but it is perfectly OK to interrupt the lecture by yelling "Question!"
 Questions in lecture are always good, and are strongly encouraged!

 #### Homework

-There will be a homework due every Wednesday at the start of class.
+There will be a homework due every Friday at the start of class.
 Late homework can't be accepted once solutions are posted - but, your lowest score will be dropped.
 Homework is exceedingly important for developing an understanding of the course material, not to mention building skills